-Among persons aged 18 years and younger, 6% reported MA as their primary substance of use.
-MA was indicated as a primary or secondary substance of use among 31% of persons 18 years and younger (increasing from 24% in 2022b).
-The EC region accounted for the highest number of persons 18 years and younger (15%) reporting MA as a primary substance of use, decreasing by 25-percentage points from 2022b.
-MA use among individuals ≤18 years was not reported in KZN.
+Among persons aged 18 years and younger, 5% (n=76) reported MA as their primary substance of use.
+MA was indicated as a primary or secondary substance of use among 8% (n=112) of persons 18 years and younger.
+The EC and the WC regions accounted for the highest number of persons 18 years and younger (8%) reporting MA as a primary substance of use.

-Nationally, 4% of individuals reported CAT/KHAT as their primary substance of use at the time of admission.
-Compared to other regions, GT reported the highest proportions for CAT/KHAT-related admissions (6%).
-Rates for CAT/KHAT as primary or secondary drug of use varied from 1% (WC) to 10% (GT).
+Nationally, 3% of individuals reported CAT/KHAT as their primary substance of use, and 4% as their secondary substance of use at the time of admission.
+Compared to other regions, GT reported the highest proportions for CAT/KHAT-related admissions (9%), followed by CR (4%).
+Rates for CAT/KHAT as primary or secondary drug of use varied from <1% (WC) to 9% (GT).
 CAT/KHAT use remained relatively low across regions.